handyc/hanb/README.md

 ``                K         L                ``
 ``                     N                     ``

-Each board represents a finite space at a particular scale between 0 and 63, also represented by the above character set, such that 'a' is a board filled with quantum foam and '.' is a board containing a universe

-therefore we call 'a' a quantum foam particle and '.' a universe

 hanb board sizes increase by a factor of 10 with each character, e.g.